Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed.

 - 6.1.
 Use Plain and Polite Language

 - 6.2.
 Set Specific Deadlines

 - 6.4.
 Include Late Fees and Enforce Them

 A payment terms clause in your Terms and Conditions agreement is where you disclose details such as how your business will process transactions electronically, what forms of payment you accept and what happens if the buyer cancels a transaction.

 Payment terms clauses can help mitigate the risk of non-payment, provide protection against chargebacks, or leverage your intellectual property rights by restricting access to content until after the customer has paid.

-At the end of the day, by including payment terms in your Terms and Conditions agreement with customers, you will help protect your business and avoid disputes that could arise from a lack of clarity around these issues.
+Including payment terms in your Terms and Conditions will help protect your business and avoid disputes that could arise from a lack of clarity around these issues.

 The following article will discuss the payment clauses you should ensure are written into your Terms and Conditions agreement.

 Our Terms and Conditions Generator makes it easy to create a Terms and Conditions agreement for your business.
 Just follow these steps:

 At Step 1, select the Website option or the App option or both.